MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

 ## To enable OCV feedback for current Farm Administrator

-  1. Get the current admin Sid by the following cmdlet in SharePoint Management Shell:
+  1. Use the following cmdlet in SharePoint Management Shell to get to the current admin Sid:

      ```
      $user = Get-SPUser -Identity <Login Name of the admin> -Web <The Central Admin Site URL>